HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 {{ figure_markup(
   image="cwv-fid-inp-rank.png",
   caption="Comparison of the percent of mobile websites having good mobile CWV with FID and INP, by rank.", description="Bar char showing the percent of mobile websites assessed as having good CWV, with either FID or INP as the responsiveness metric.
 52% of the 1 thousand most popular mobile websites would have good CWV with FID, compared to 20% with INP.
 42% of the top 10 thousand with FID and 18% with INP.
 38% of the top 100 thousand with FID and 20% with INP.
-38% of the top million wiht FID and 25% with INP.
+38% of the top million with FID and 25% with INP.
 40% of all websites with FID and 31% with INP.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vR-dJP3uphZoGE5A_luniNBFm5V2ww6irfOxANg0hrMid7gjgrtchsN_utOIDOvVZUjIwpmUBb27nHF/pubchart?oid=2082509168&format=interactive", sheets_gid="805166525", sql_file="web_vitals_by_rank_and_device.sql"